spiel-ifremer/emso-metadata-specifications/EMSO_codes.md

 This document contains human and machine-readable information to assign EMSO vocabularies (in alphabetical order).
 It is regularly checked and validated by the EMSO ERIC Data Management Service Group.

 # EMSO Regional Facilities #
-An EMSO Regional Facility corresponds to an EMSO observatory in which one or more sites are located.
+An EMSO Regional Facility is composed of the an Observatory infrastructure, instrumentation and hardware, and other resources and services in a particular region.

  | EMSO Regional Facilities  | Comments                                                                    |
  |---------------------------|-----------------------------------------------------------------------------|